OpenAMP/openamp-docs/demos/hvl_virtio.rst

 Hypervisorless Virtio Intro
 ***************************

 There are a number of `hypervisorless virtio demos <https://github.com/OpenAMP/zephyr-openamp-staging/tree/virtio-exp/samples/virtio>`_.
-There intent is to demonstrate the use of :ref:`Virtio<overview-rpmsg-work-label>` component and its associated drivers.
+Their intent is to demonstrate the use of the :ref:`Virtio<overview-rpmsg-work-label>` component and associated drivers.

 This section details the sample for `hypervisorless virtio with entropy and network devices (hvl_net_rng_reloc) <https://github.com/OpenAMP/zephyr-openamp-staging/tree/virtio-exp/samples/virtio/hvl_net_rng_reloc>`_.

 All demonstrations are run on a remote running `Zephyr Operating System (OS) <https://www.zephyrproject.org/>`_.